sillyfrog/Tasmota-Tuya-Helper/README.md

 Once installed, you can then click on the new bookmarklet button when you have the Console page open on your new device.

-Once the Tuya Helper bookmarklet has completed gathering the Tuya DpID and FnID information, be sure to set the WebLog level back to the desired level (`2` by default).
+Once the Tuya Helper bookmarklet has completed gathering the Tuya DpID and FnID information, be sure to set the WebLog level back to the desired level (`WebLog 2` by default).

 ## Issues